Notice: This page requires JavaScript to function properly.

 Accuracy

-Suppose you are trying to predict whether the patient has a rare disease.
-The dataset contains 99.9% of healthy patients and 0.01% of patients with the disease.
-Then always predicting the patient to be healthy will give 0.999 accuracy, although a model like this is entirely useless.
+However, accuracy has its drawbacks.
+For example, imagine you're trying to predict whether a patient has a rare disease.
+The dataset contains 99.9% healthy patients and only 0.1% with the disease.
+In this case, always predicting that the patient is healthy would result in an accuracy of 0.999 —even though such a model is completely useless.

-Datasets like this are called imbalanced, and balanced accuracy helps to deal with those.
+Datasets like this are called imbalanced, and in such cases, balanced accuracy is a better metric to use.

 Balanced accuracy

-Balanced accuracy calculates the proportion of correct positive predictions and the proportion of correct negative predictions separately and averages them.
-This means it gives equal importance to each class, regardless of its size.
+Balanced accuracy calculates the proportion of correct positive predictions and the proportion of correct negative predictions separately, then averages them.
+This approach gives equal importance to each class, regardless of how imbalanced the dataset is.

 Precision

-The precision metric indicates how many values the model predicted as positive were actually positive.
+The precision metric indicates how many of the values the model predicted as positive were actually positive.
+It is the proportion of true positive predictions out of all positive predictions made by the model:

 Recall